RetamalVictor/blog/learning journey/introduction.md

-# My Learning Journey: Diving Into Open-Source Courses
+# Intro: Diving Into Open-Source Courses

 Hey everyone!
 I'm starting a new series here on the blog called **My Learning Journey**.
 It's my way of sharing some cool stuff I'm learning, working on, and exploring through open-source courses available online.